jdelon02/agent-os/templates/instructions/plan-product.md

   APPEND: Add section to end if file exists but section doesn't
   CREATE: Create new file with template content if file doesn't exist
   PRESERVE: Keep all other existing content in the file
-  ENHANCE: Include KB integration information in documentation
+  ENHANCE: Include Integrated Memory System information in documentation
 </instructions>

 </step>